cc-dev-65535/mkdocs/docs/collin - page3.md

 ![image](images/page3-img4.PNG)
 2. You can add your own key bindings in JSON format into the keybindings.json tab that appears in your editor.
 ![image](images/page3-img5.PNG)
-3. Write your key command bindings in the JSON format below.
+3. Add your key command bindings in the JSON format below.
 In this format, **key** will take the key you want to bind, **command** will take the command identifier of the command that the key triggers, and **when** sets the scope of the key binding while in VS Code and is optional (the default is global editor scope).
 ```
     {
         "key": "ctrl+p",
         "command": "deleteLeft",
         "when": "textInputFocus"
     }
 ```
+4. Save and close the JSON file.
+The key bindings you set can now be used within the editor.

 ## Conclusion
 You have learned how to set your own key bindings in VS Code.
 Take a look at some of the other instruction guides to further improve your productivity in VS Code.